xaenou/origami-media/README.md

 - `!lexica [query]`: Search for an AI-generated image.
 (Aliases: `!lex`)
 - `!waifu` : Roll for a random Waifu.
 (Aliases: `!g`)

-**Note**: If passive URL detection is enabled, incoming messages are parsed for URLs and the `get` command is applied to them.
+**Note**: If passive URL detection is enabled, incoming messages are parsed for URLs and the `!get` command is applied to them.

 ## Features